RenderKit/ospray/README.md

 ```

 The provided user pointer `userPtr` is passed as first argument to the
-callback function[^8] and the reported progress is in (0–1\].
+callback function[^9] and the reported progress is in (0–1\].
 If the
 callback function returns zero than the application requests to cancel
 rendering, i.e., the current `ospRenderFrame` will return at the first
-opportunity and the content of the frame buffer will be undefined.
+opportunity and the content of the framebuffer will be undefined.
 Therefore, better clear the framebuffer with `ospFrameBufferClear` then
 before a subsequent call of `ospRenderFrame`.